What is a bank cheque?

 The term 'bank cheque' describes a cheque that is issued by a bank.
-Bank cheques are generally treated by the law in the same manner as ordinary cheques.
+The law generally treats bank cheques in the same manner as ordinary cheques.
 Although some people regard bank cheques as equivalent to cash, there are certain circumstances where a bank cheque may not be paid.

-To clarify the position, NAB, as a member of the Australian Bankers' Association, adopts the following policy in relation to NAB bank cheques.
+To clarify the position, NAB, as a member of the Australian Bankers' Association, adopts the following policy concerning NAB bank cheques.

 Forged or unauthorised